Agent Handoff Boundary

 Handoff profiles

 MCP and A2A are becoming the enterprise interoperability substrate for agentic systems.
-A buyer or acquirer will ask whether SecurityRecipes can govern that substrate, not just document it.
+A reviewer or reviewer will ask whether SecurityRecipes can govern that substrate, not just document it.

 This pack answers concrete diligence questions: